CraigCraig/SuperSolution/README.md

 This project is still in development.<br>
 This means that there will be bugs and missing features.<br>

+## How to Use

+You need [net8.0](https://dotnet.microsoft.com/download/dotnet/8.0) and [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/) to run this project.<br>)
+The solution will download the required components and extensions, and then will load a custom set of settings.<br>
+This will take a while, so please be patient.<br>

 ## Sub-Projects

 <!-- Cheetah Toolbox -->